Union Gospel Mission History

 At first Elizabeth was placed in a foster home where she remained until the family moved away.
 Subsequently she was reared by her grandparents.
 As a child, she worshiped among the Methodists.
 Later she would describe her commitment to Christianity at this time as “normal.”

 At age eighteen Elizabeth married J. A. Wheaton.
-They had one son, but within two years of their marriage, both her husband and their infant son had died.
+They had one son, but within two years of their marriage, both her husband and their child had died.
 Elizabeth’s self-acknowledged conversion came in the wake of their deaths.
 In the years that followed, she heard of “holiness” and the “baptism of the Holy Spirit for service.”
-She began to attend a Holiness church some distance from her home.
-It was there that she received her “sanctification.”
+She began to attend a church some distance from her home where she received her “sanctification.”
 On November 11, 1883, she claimed to have received a vision of Jesus in which she was asked to follow him.
-Thus she began her prison ministry.
+Thus she began her ministry.

-Elizabeth R. Wheaton (“Mother” Wheaton as she was frequently referred to), was known primarily as a prison evangelist, although she also engaged in rescue work.
-Wheaton was not attached to any single denomination and ministered frequently in street meetings, especially in front of bars and houses of prostitution, on railroad cars, in Peniel Missions, and in various Crittenden rescue centers.
+Mother Wheaton was primarily known as a prison evangelist, although she also engaged in rescue work.
+She was not attached to any single denomination and ministered frequently in street meetings, especially in front of bars and houses of prostitution, on railroad cars, in Peniel Missions, and in various Crittenden rescue centers.
 From 1895 onward, she made Missionary Training Home in Tabor, Iowa, under the supervision of Elder Weavers.

-For a period of time R. Wheaton was accompanied and assisted by a Mrs. Hattie Worcester Kelly.
-In later years Elizabeth R. Wheaton continued her independent faith venture alone, ministering to those in state and federal prisons in nearly every state and territory of the U.S. and in Canada and Mexico.
+For a period of time Wheaton was accompanied and assisted by a Mrs. Hattie Worcester Kelly.
+In later years, Wheaton continued her independent faith venture alone, ministering to those in state and federal prisons in Canada, Mexico, and nearly every state and territory of the US.
 She carried numerous letters of reference, signed by governors and wardens alike.
-Her reputation was widely known, and she is said to have become such a well-known figure on the railroads that she was frequently allowed to travel at no charge.
+Her reputation was widely known, and she is said to have become such a well-known figure on the railroads that she was frequently allowed to travel for free.

-R. Wheaton was always interested in foreign missions and made two trips to Europe.
+She was always interested in foreign missions and made two trips to Europe.
 She was jailed in Edinburgh, Scotland, for holding a street meeting.
-Touched by reports from famine-ravaged India, Wheaton donated twenty dollars annually to support a young Indian boy at the Frontier Faith Mission superintended by Robert and Lara E. Jarvis in Lahore, India.
+Touched by reports from famine-ravaged India, Wheaton donated twenty dollars annually to support a young Indian boy at the Frontier Faith Mission superintended by Robert and Lara E. Jarvis in Lahore.

-In her declining years, R. Wheaton was unable to continue her heavy travel schedule.
+In her declining years, Wheaton was unable to continue her heavy travel schedule.
 She suffered both physical and emotional trauma and was ultimately confined to her home in Tabor, Iowa.
-A letter she wrote just six weeks before her death indicates that she was lonely and living in anticipation of her imminent death.
-R. Wheaton died on July 28, 1923, at the Faith Home in Tabor, Iowa.
+A letter she wrote six weeks before her death indicated that she was lonely, living in anticipation of her imminent death.
+Elizabeth Wheaton died on July 28, 1923, at Faith Home in Tabor.